 A range of carefully tailored interventions are developed, reviewed and evaluated to ensure maximum progress and impact for our learners, Children’s attainment is measured at the beginning and end of each intervention delivered.
-Key assessments and the use of O track and Class track ensure that children are on track meet targets and planning accurately addresses need.
-Progress, targets and plans are regularly reviewed with the children and evaluated to inform next steps.
+Key assessments ensure that children are on track to meet targets and that planning accurately addresses needs.
+Progress, targets and plans are regularly reviewed with the children and evaluated to inform the next steps.

 An appropriate and accessible learning environment is provided within the schools means and confines of the building and is adapted where possible.
 The school has one disabled toilet and a stair lift.
 Staff in school are trained, and have worked alongside other professionals, to develop their skills, knowledge and expertise in specific areas of SEND eg phonics interventions and speech therapy.
 Staff are able to offer a wide range of support and strategies for inclusion.
 The school works alongside and seeks support from other agencies where required to maximise learning opportunities and potential eg Occupational Health, Speech and language therapists, Paediatricians, Educational Psychology, Early Years Teams, Local Authority Services etc. Cluster services such as Attendance Support, Family Outreach Workers and Counselling and Therapeutic Services can all be accessed via our Parent Support Workers.

 The following School Policies, available on the website, reflect the school’s commitment to the inclusion, safety and well-being of children- Inclusion and Special Educational Needs Policy, Behaviour Policy, Safeguarding/Child Protection Policy,(Safeguarding Statement) and Race Equality Policy.